AdobeDocs/genstudio.en/help/user-guide/effective-prompts.md

 ![Brand-styled bottle in water](../assets/prompt-shampoo-brand.jpg "Brand-styled photo of a bottle in water."){width="300"}

-Once you have an image that you like, you have the option of opening Adobe Express to add any last touches or effects.
+Once you have an image that you like, you have the option of selecting the edit icon to use an editor—powered by Adobe Express—to add any touches or effects.